Marina Salandy-Brown: Awards and recognition

 In 1988, Salandy-Brown won the Sony Silver Award for Most Creative Use of Radio, and 1994 she was named Radio Journalist of the Year.
 She also won Programme of the Year, UK Television and Radio Industries Club, in 1990, and a Sony Gold Award, Best News Programme in 2000 for BBC Radio.

 In 1992, she won the New York Festivals Award, Silver.

 In 2005, she was awarded an honorary doctorate (DLitt) by the University of Westminster.

 In 2012, she was recognised by for her achievements in the Arts in the UK during the last 50 years with an award at the Trinidad and Tobago Independence Jubilee celebrations.

 In 2013, she was among six persons to be conferred with honorary doctorates from the University of the West Indies at St Augustine, when in October the Chancellor George A. O. Alleyne presented her with the Doctor of Letters (DLitt), Honoris Causa of UWI.

 In October 2020, an award was conferred on Salandy-Brown marking the 500th anniversary of Ferdinand Magellan's first circumnavigation of the world, in recognition of her work founding the Bocas Lit Fest, promoting art and literature throughout the Caribbean, and exploring other cultures.
 The inaugural Strait of Magellan Award was presented to her at the Bocas Lit Fest headquarters, Alcazar Street, Port of Spain, on 30 November by Ambassador of Chile Juan Aníbal Barría, who called Salandy-Brown "an explorer like Magellan, who, thanks to her discipline, work and innovation, has managed to build an educational space that crosses the frontiers of knowledge and contributes to the dissemination of the rich Caribbean culture."

 Salandy-Brown was elected an Honorary Fellow of the Royal Society of Literature (RSL) in 2020, the 200th anniversary of the RSL's founding.

 Alongside the Bocas Lit Fest that she founded, Salandy-Brown was celebrated by the International Women's Forum (IWF) in the "Ideas Remaking the World" segment of IWF's World Leadership Conference in November 2021.

 In September 2022, she received the Trinidad national award of the Hummingbird Medal (Silver).

 On behalf of the OCM Bocas Lit Fest, Salandy-Brown received the keys to the city of Port of Spain on 26 June 2025, the honour being presented by the mayor, Alderman Chinua Alleyne, for "excellence and dedication to our community".

+She was also honoured with the national award of Spain, the Officer's Cross of the Order of Civil Merit, presented to her in December 2025.